SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     UPDATE: You can only have one raw-value type specified.
     I changed the grammar to be more restrictive in light of this.

 ..
-NOTE: Per Doug and Ted, "('->' type)?" is not part of the grammar.
+NOTE: Per Doug and Ted, "('->' type)?" isn't part of the grammar.
     We removed it from our grammar, below.

 .. syntax-grammar::